cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Patient reflects on the scene and identifies unique qualities of core self.
 * Therapist supports conditions for discovery and exploration of core features of self.
 * Patient reports each quality, which is mirrored, emphasized, and amplified by therapist.
-* Important working principle: therapist frames and supports conditions for discovery and exploration of core features of self, free from expectations.
+* **Important working principle**: therapist frames and supports conditions for discovery and exploration of core features of self, free from expectations.

 **Amplification of Self-Qualities**